launchql/libpg-query-node/parser/README.md

 - `parse(query)`: Parse a query (async)
 - `parseSync(query)`: Parse a query (sync, requires loadModule first)

+### Enum Output Format

+Parsing with PostgreSQL 13 and 14 returns enum fields as **integers** in the resulting AST JSON.
+From PG15 onward those fields contain the **string names** of the enum values.
+When upgrading ASTs across versions you may need to convert numeric enums from older parsers into strings.

 ## Credits

 Built on the excellent work of several contributors: